 Residential Rebates by City

-Vancouver and Powell River: The City of Vancouver and the City of Powell River are each paying their respective residents $500 through the CleanBC Better Homes and Home Renovation Rebate Program.
-To be eligible, you have to upgrade your electrical service to 100-, 200-, or 400-amp service, and you have to switch a fossil fuel boiler, furnace, or water heater to an electric one.
+Vancouver and Powell River: The City of Vancouver is paying residents $500 through the CleanBC Better Homes and Home Renovation Rebate Program.
+To be eligible, you have to upgrade your electrical service to 100-, 200-, or 400-amp service, and you have to switch a fossil fuel boiler, furnace, or water heater to an electric heat pump.

 North Vancouver: The City of North Vancouver has a program for electric air source heat pumps worth up to $2,000 when you switch from a fossil fuel heating system.